isabellwaas/isabellwaas/README.md

 ##### iOS Apps
 - [Navigether](https://github.com/TeamGruenbaum/Navigether) - Conceptual app that makes it possible to get along better in public transport
 - [ShoppingListGenerator](https://informatik.hof-university.de/allgemein/studienarbeit-shoppinglistgenerator/) (based on the idea of our Desktop App ShoppingListGenerator) – Lets you select the dishes you want to buy ingredients for and also additional ingredients before it generates your individual shopping list sorted by stores and shelfes.
 Besides, the app also serves as a cookbook.

+##### Backend Projects
+- [RESTfulFrameworksComparison](https://github.com/TeamGruenbaum/RESTfulFrameworksComparison) – Implementation of a specification for a fictitious RESTful web service in different languages and frameworks

+##### Other Projects
+- [BachelorThesis](https://github.com/TeamGruenbaum/BachelorThesis_EfficientDevelopmentOfARestfulWebserviceBasedOnModernFrameworks) – The collaborative bachelor thesis of Steven Solleder and me which compares the advantages and disadvantages of different languages and frameworks for implementing RESTful webservices in German
 <br>

 #### 👤 &nbsp; isabellwaas